 - You’ll get excellent, ongoing training and development opportunities.
 As one of the UK’s foremost NHS trusts teaching, tertiary and trauma care, continual professional development is an important focus and we are able to offer our staff high quality teaching alongside cutting edge research and innovation.

 - You’ll get support for your health and wellbeing – whether that be physical, mental or financial.
+You can read more about this in our leaflet for staff:

 If you have already submitted an application form for a position, contact a member of the relevant team by submitting an email via your Trac account, using the communication tab.